 provides documentation for the project management procedures in SAS/OR software.
-This book serves as the primary documentation for the CPM, DTREE, GANTT, NETDRAW, and provides documentation for the QSIM application, which is used to build and analyze models of queueing systems using discrete event simulation.
-This book shows you how to build models using the simple point-and-click graphical user interface, how to run the models, and how to collect and analyze the sample data to give you insight into the behavior of the system.

-PM procedures, the earned value management macros, the Microsoft Project conversion macros, and the PROJMAN application.
+This book serves as the primary documentation for the CPM, DTREE, GANTT, NETDRAW, and PM procedures, the earned value management macros, the Microsoft Project conversion macros, and the PRO-JMAN application.